Suspense (radio drama): 1942–1962

 In the earliest years, the program was hosted by "The Man in Black" (played by Joseph Kearns or Ted Osborne) with many episodes written or adapted by the prominent mystery author John Dickson Carr.

 One of the series' earliest successes and its single most popular episode is Lucille Fletcher's "Sorry, Wrong Number", about a bedridden woman (Agnes Moorehead) who panics after overhearing a murder plot on a crossed telephone connection but is unable to persuade anyone to investigate.
-First broadcast on May 25, 1943, it was restaged seven times (last on February 14, 1960) – each time with Moorehead.
+First broadcast on May 25, 1943, it was restaged seven times (last on February 14, 1960), each time with Moorehead.
 The popularity of the episode led to a film adaptation in 1948.
-Another notable early episode was Fletcher's "The Hitch Hiker" (aired September 2, 1942), in which a motorist (Orson Welles) is stalked on a cross-country trip by a nondescript man who keeps appearing on the side of the road; however, the first performance of "The Hitch-Hiker" actually took place on The Orson Welles Show the previous year.
-"The Hitch-Hiker" was later adapted for television by Rod Serling as a 1960 episode of The Twilight Zone.
+Another notable early episode was Fletcher's "The Hitch Hiker" (aired September 2, 1942), in which a motorist (Orson Welles) is stalked on a cross-country trip by a nondescript man who keeps appearing on the side of the road; this episode had originally been performed on The Orson Welles Show the previous year, and was later adapted for television by Rod Serling as a 1960 episode of The Twilight Zone.

-After the network sustained the program during its first two years, the sponsor became Roma Wines (1944–1947), and then (after another brief period of sustained hour-long episodes, initially featuring Robert Montgomery as host and "producer" in early 1948), Autolite Spark Plugs (1948–1954); eventually Harlow Wilcox (of Fibber McGee and Molly) became the pitchman.
+After the network sustained the program during its first two years, the sponsor became Roma Wines (1944–1947) by Roma Wine Company, and then (after another brief period of sustained hour-long episodes, initially featuring Robert Montgomery as host and "producer" in early 1948), Autolite Spark Plugs (1948–1954); eventually Harlow Wilcox (of Fibber McGee and Molly) became the pitchman.
 William Spier, Norman Macdonnell and Anton M. Leader were among the producers and directors.

 Suspense received a Special Citation of Honor Peabody Award for 1946.